Political Economy of European Integration

 Students with a Non-German Bachelor degree apply at uni-assist e.
 V.

-Students who acquire less than 210 European Credit Transfer System [ECTS] points in their basic course of studies must obtain the missing credit points by way of an integrated period of practical training, for which 30 ECTS points are available, at the end of the theoretical phase and before completion of studies.
-Students who have obtained 210 ECTS points in their basic course of studies and have already concluded a period of practical training can undertake a (further) period of practical training on a voluntary basis.
-Students who obtain no ECTS points during their basic course of studies (mostly non-EU applicants) need not complete a period of practical training.
+Students who acquired less than 210 European Credit Transfer System [ECTS] points in their Bachelor course must obtain the missing credit points for example by way of an integrated period of practical training, for which 30 ECTS points are awarded.
+This internship semester is scheduled in the third semester, after the theoretical phase and before the completion of studies.
+The master programme will thus last four semesters.

 All information on the offered modules and lectures can be found on the online campus management system S.A.M.
 (Study Administration Management).